dg01d/reproach/README.md

     ├── post
     |   ├── post1.md
     |   └── post2.md
-    ├── license.md        // this is used in the sidebar footer link └── other_page.md
+    ├── license.md        // For the love of reason, licence _your_ work!
+    └── other_page.md
 ```